andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 * Process streams of records as they occur.

 ---
-## Who is using kafka and probably more
+## Who is using Kafka and probably more
 https://cwiki.apache.org/confluence/display/KAFKA/Powered+By

 ---